eliranwong/ChromeOSLinux/README.md

 > echo "alias myfiles='cd /mnt/chromeos/MyFiles'" >> ~/.bashrc

-# Access ALL Android Folders from Linux
+# Access Android Folders from Linux

 By default, chrome OS "Files" app shows only 4 Android folders Documents, Movies, Music, Pictures.
 To access the rest of the folders: